 The sensor’s large surface area also facilitates the capture of wider angled shots – meaning that more of a subject can be recorded at once.
-These are features that smaller sensor camcorders and handycams simply can’t replicate – making the 5D stand strong amongst other competing DSLRs and camcorders on the consumer market.
+These are features that smaller sensor camcorders and handy cams simply can’t replicate – making the 5D stand strong amongst other competing DSLRs and camcorders on the consumer market.
 While DSLRs were originally created for still photography, in recent years they have been adopted by many film and video companies on both the corporate and cinematic levels.
-For example, Captain America (2011), Iron Man 2 (2010) and Black Swan (2010) are all blockbusters which have utilised the Canon 5D to film certain scenes, and the 5D’s full frame 35mm sensor plays a big part in this decision.
+For example, Captain America (2011), Iron Man 2 (2010) and Black Swan (2010) are all blockbusters that have utilised the Canon 5D to film certain scenes, and the 5D’s full-frame 35mm sensor plays a big part in this decision.

-With its roots in photography, the Canon 5D like many DSLR’s also has an ISO function to control how well the camera responds to light.
-This gives the operator greater control over the brightness of their images and is once again a mirrored featured of higher-budget devices.
+With its roots in photography, the Canon 5D like many DSLRs also has an ISO function to control how well the camera responds to light.
+This gives the operator greater control over the brightness of their images and is once again a mirrored feature of higher-budget devices.